crossfidev/Plexus-Pool/docs/whitedoc/the_big_picture.rst

 Base and below
 ~~~~~~~~~~~~~~

-At the center, the :package:`tezos-base` package is where
+At the center, the :package:`mineplex-base` package is where
 the blockchain specific code starts.
 Before it are the set of libraries
 that are used everywhere for basic operations.

- - :package:`tezos-stdlib` contains a few extensions over the
+ - :package:`mineplex-stdlib` contains a few extensions over the
    OCaml standard library (a few string primitives, an ``Option``
    module, etc.), a few ``Lwt`` utilities, and a ``Compare`` module
    that implements monomorphic comparison operators.
- - :package:`tezos-error-monad` is an in-house monadic
+ - :package:`mineplex-error-monad` is an in-house monadic
    interface to the OCaml ``('a, 'b) result`` type, that fixes the
    ``'b`` to an extensible type ``error`` (actually a list, to hold an
    error trace).
 When extending the type, programmers must also call
    the ``register_error`` function that registers a pretty printer and
    an encoding for serialization.
    A :ref:`tutorial<error_monad>` is available for this library.
- - :package:`tezos-rpc` provides the basics of Tezos' RPC service
+ - :package:`mineplex-rpc` provides the basics of mineplex' RPC service
    mechanism.
 It provides combinators for building service hierarchies
    à la Ocsigen/Eliom, registering and calling services.
 This module
    is based on :opam:`resto`, that allows for automatic
    generation of a machine and human-readable of the hierarchy of
    services: the structure of URLs and the expected formats for input
    and output bodies, via the use of ``data_encoding``.
- - :package:`tezos-crypto` wraps the external cryptography
+ - :package:`mineplex-crypto` wraps the external cryptography
    libraries that we use.
 We try to use minimal reference
    implementations, with as thin as possible bindings, and
    rely on libraries from the
    `HACL* project <https://github.com/project-everest/hacl-star>`_,
    written and verified in the F* programming language, and extracted
    to C.
- - :package:`tezos-micheline` is the concrete syntax used by
+ - :package:`mineplex-micheline` is the concrete syntax used by
    Michelson, the language of smart contracts.
 It mostly contains the
    generic, untyped AST, a printer and a parser.
- - :package:`tezos-base` wraps all these module in a common foundation
+ - :package:`mineplex-base` wraps all these module in a common foundation
-   for all the other components of Tezos, and introduces the data
+   for all the other components of mineplex, and introduces the data
    structures of the blockchain (e.g. ``Block_hash``,
    ``Block_header``, ``Block_locator``, ``Fitness``, ``P2p_identity``)
    that are shared between the shell, economic protocol, client,